Olive Oil Production in California

-The industry languished, however, throughout much of the 20th century, until a new generation of health-conscious Americans rediscovered the flavor and benefits of olive oil.
-Again olive orchards were revived and new groves were planted, signaling a renaissance in the California olive oil industry.
+Throughout much of the 20th century, the industry languished until a new generation of health-conscious Americans rediscovered the flavor and benefits of extra virgin olive oil.
+In the early 1990’s olive groves and orchards were revived, and new varieties were planted, signaling a renaissance in the California olive oil industry.

-Of the 350 crops produced in California, olive oil is one of the most dynamic.
-In late Autumn, after most of California’s other crops have been harvested, California’s olive oil producers prepare for their harvest and milling season.
+Of the 350 agricultural products produced in California, olive oil is one of the most dynamic.
+In late autumn, after most of California’s other crops have been harvested, California’s olive oil producers prepare for their harvest and milling season.

-Weather and ripeness determine the exact moment the harvest begins.
-Different varieties of olives are harvested at varying degress of ripeness to capture a wide array of flavors.
-Thus, with over 100 olive cultivars in production in a myriad of soil types, climates and microclimates, California Extra Virgin Olive Oils present the consumers with a virtually limitless range of flavor possibilities.
+Weather and fruit ripeness determine the exact moment the harvest begins.
+Different varieties of olives are harvested at varying degrees of ripeness to capture a wide array of flavors.
+Thus, with over 75 olive cultivars in production in a myriad of soil types, climates and microclimates, California extra virgin olive oils present the consumers with a virtually limitless range of flavor possibilities.

 Freshly harvested olives are rushed from the field to the mill, where they are rinsed in fresh water, and separated from the leaves and stems.
-Next, the olives are ground into paste and the paste is mixed to encourage the oil to separate from the surrounding vegetable matter and water.
-Within days, the vibrant elixir can be in the market, ready for use at your table.
+Next, the olives are ground into paste which is then mixed to encourage the oil to separate from the surrounding fruit matter and water.
+Within days, the vibrant elixir can be in the market, ready for use in your kitchens and on your tables.